the plan for the future

 This made their debts more difficult to repay leading to bankruptcies and unemployment.
 If wages were to be lowered to deal with the new circumstances, labourers would also find it harder to repay their debts.
 In this way matters can spiral out of control.
 Fisher advised central banks to pump more money into the economy so that prices would not drop.
 The central bank of the United States did the opposite by raising interest rates and limiting the money supply.

 According to Fisher this made the Great Depression worse as it allowed the economy to crash and prices to drop so that debts became the proverbial millstone around the neck of the economy.
 Fisher believed that the central bank should aim for price stability by lowering interest rates and increasing money supply when prices go down and raising interest rates and limiting money supply when prices go up.
 His work was the basis for Monetarism.
 Monetarism aims at price stability.

 Monetarists believe that changes in the money supply usually cause a similar change in prices.
 The more money there is, the higher prices go, at least after some time.
 Monetarists think that if you give people more money, they will spend it like the money they already have.
 In the short run, this increases demand as prices aren't flexible in the short run.
 In the long run the law of supply and demand makes prices rise so that not much changes in the end.

 Keynesian economists believe there is a trade-off between employment and inflation as higher inflation goes together with lower unemployment.
-Monetarists think this effect only exists in the short run.
-At first workers and businesses confuse a change in price level with a change in real prices and wages and produce more.
-When business owners see their costs rise and and workers see their costs of living increase and demand higher wages, unemployment rises again.
+Monetarists think this effect only exists in the short run.3 At first workers and businesses confuse a change in price level with a change in real prices and wages and produce more.
+When business owners see their costs rise and and workers see their costs of living increase and demand higher wages, unemployment rises again.3

 The Monetarists proposed monetary policies aimed at stabilising the price level.
 They proposed a fixed monetary rule in which the money supply is aiming for would be calculated based on macro economic factors and targeting a specific level or range of inflation.
 The Taylor rule, which a central bank could use to set the nominal interest rate, is such a rule.
 It is based on changes in inflation, GDP, or other economic conditions.